This is the counterintuitive benefit to viewers if Netflix releases more audience numbers

 Of course, there’s also a direct way that the numbers encourage audiences to hit “play” on 6 Underground or Marriage Story.
 They simply want to be part of the conversation in our social media-driven society.
 Consumers follow the buzz, whether it leads to hate-watching or an enjoyable binge.

-It may not matter to most viewers the number of other viewers who watched what thought about watching, but if it means better content—both on Netflix and on social media—then it’s worth it to Netflix to withstand the occasional embarrassment.
+It may not matter to most viewers the number of other viewers who watched a given film or series, but if it means better content—both on Netflix and on social media—then it’s worth it to Netflix to withstand the occasional embarrassment.

 And if the transparency strategy works out for Netflix, then it’s only a matter of time before other streaming giants follow suit.